rchallapilla/AIE7/15_A2A_LangGraph/DEVELOPMENT_DIAGRAM.md

 - **🔵 Blue/Purple Nodes**: Original A2A protocol implementation (from README)
 - **🟢 Green Nodes**: NEW DEVELOPMENT WORK - Activity #1 (LangGraph client agent)
 - **🟠 Orange Nodes**: NEW DEVELOPMENT WORK - Testing infrastructure
-- **🟡 Yellow Nodes**: NEW DEVELOPMENT WORK - Documentation and answers

 ## 🆕 New Development Components